cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenPods.md

 This function deploys an `EigenPod` contract and inititates a Beacon Chain deposit with the provided validator pubkey and signature.

 ## Proving Beacon Chain Balance
 Validators will prove their withdrawal credentials are pointed to their EigenPod against the most recent state root posted by the oracle via a merkle proof.
 We will also have an oracle that may also submit balance updates via merkle proofs (or perhaps via authority) for any validators that are slashed.
-These proofs will likely be to an enshrined "beacon chain eth" strategy.
-THis verification is done via the `verifyCorrectWithdrawalCredentials` function:
+These proofs are in the form of an enshrined "beaconChainETH" strategy.
+This verification is done via the `verifyCorrectWithdrawalCredentials` function:

 ```solidity=
 function verifyCorrectWithdrawalCredentials(